The chaplaincy service can be contacted using the details below.

 We are all seeking to make sense of our everyday lives and to find meaning and purpose within them.
-Almost everybody has deep questions about why we are here, what happens after death, whether or not there is a God.
-There may be smaller everyday concerns and questions to explore.
+Almost everybody has deep questions about why we are here.
+We’ve all got everyday concerns and questions to explore as well.

-Even if you are not religious, there might be a time when you would like somebody to pray with or for you, to bring you Communion, to give you a prayer mat and point you in the direction of Makkah, or make contact with a leader from your own faith.
+And even if you are not religious, there may be times when you just want to feel safe or that someone cares.
+Alternatively ,there still may be a time when you would like somebody to pray with or for you, to bring you Communion, to give you a prayer mat and point you in the direction of Makkah, or make contact with a leader from a specific faith.

 How can I practice my faith when I am in hospital?

-However, we can only help you if we know what your needs are.
-Even if you do not follow the same faith as a chaplain, please contact us to let us know what you need and we will endeavour to help you practice your faith.
+Even if you do not follow the same faith as a chaplain, please contact us to let us know what you need, and we will endeavour to help you practice your faith.